 Click the Submit button and after a few seconds, Gengo will appear as an active and authenticated service.

 Congratulations!
 Your Gengo account is now connected to your WordPress instance.

 Before sending content for translation, please ensure you add credits to your Gengo account.
 The translation process is available only when there are enough funds.

 To start a translation, open the Translation Dashboard page (WPML->Translation Management) and select the posts and pages you want to translate using the checkboxes in the first column.

-Scroll to the list of languages, select the languages to which you want to translate, and click the Add to translation basket button.
+Scroll to the list of languages, select the languages to which you want to translate, and click the Add selected content to translation basket button.